-- Risk of death is only higher in older people (above an age of ~60 years) and people with pre-existing health conditions.
+- The risk of death is only higher in older people (above the age of ~60 years) and people with pre-existing health conditions.

 Why is there so much panic?

-The lack of verified facts and floating rumours are to be blamed for this panic.
+The lack of verified facts and floating rumors are to be blamed for this panic.
 The most important thing is when a virus is new, we don’t know how it may affect people.